G-Schumacher44/VP-Request/README.md

 ## 1. The Challenge

-This project was a pilot analysis initiated in response to a request from a VP of Sales.
+This project is an analysis initiated in response to a simulated request from a VP of Sales.
 The primary objective was to conduct a deep-dive diagnostic on a year's worth of sales and returns data to identify key drivers of revenue loss and customer dissatisfaction.

 The core business questions were:
 - What are the primary drivers of our high product return rate?